-You can customize date and timestamp formats for unload jobs that use the direct path or conventional path unload method custom\format\id
+You can customize date and timestamp formats for unload jobs that use the direct path or conventional path unload method format_ID=custom_format

-Customizing Formats for Tables That Use the Direct Path Unload Method
+Custom Formats for Tables That Use the Direct Path Unload Method

-In the [DATE\FORMATS] and [TIMESTAMP\FORMATS] sections of the cloning configuration file, you can define custom formats for DATE and TIMESTAMP columns.
-By default, the [DATE\FORMATS] and [TIMESTAMP\FORMATS] sections are empty.
+If you plan to use the direct path unload method, you can define custom formats for DATE columns in the [DATE_FORMATS] section and custom formats for TIMESTAMP columns in the [TIMESTAMP_FORMATS] section of the cloning configuration file.
+By default, the [DATE_FORMATS] and [TIMESTAMP_FORMATS] sections are empty.
 To add a custom format, use the following parameter:

 Specifies a custom DATE or TIMESTAMP format with a unique numeric ID.
-Ensure that each ID is a oneor two-digit number that is unique within the [DATE\FORMATS] or [TIMESTAMP\FORMATS] section of the configuration file.
-For information about valid Oracle datetime formats, see the Oracle documentation.
+Ensure that each ID is a one-or two-digit number that is unique within the [DATE_FORMATS] or [TIMESTAMP_FORMATS] section of the configuration file.
+The length of a custom format must not exceed 99 characters.
+Also, the number of custom DATE or TIMESTAMP formats in a configuration must not exceed 99.